phac-nml/irida-plugin-ectyper/README.md

 # IRIDA ecTyper Plugin for E.coli serotyping
-This new IRIDA plugin allows deploying ecTyper, a tool for *in silico* E.coli serotyping, in IRIDA platform.
+This new IRIDA plugin allows deploying ECTyper, a tool for *in silico* E.coli typing in IRIDA platform (https://github.com/phac-nml/irida).

-The tool *in silico* serotypes E.coli samples and performs species check to discriminate other non-E.coli samples.
-It can effectively discriminate between E.coli and Shigella and E.albertii.
+The ECTYPER IRIDA plugin *in silico* serotypes, pathotypes and detects Shiga toxins in *E.coli* samples from short paired Illumina reads.
+In addition, the plugin performs species check to discriminate other non-E.coli samples.
+It can effectively discriminate between *E.coli* and *Shigella* spp. and *E.albertii*.

-This tool is readily installable by the placement of the `*.jar` file (see releases section) in `/etc/irida/plugins` directory.
+This tool is readily installable by the placement of the `*.jar` file (see releases section) in `/etc/irida/plugins` directory and installation of [the dependencies](#dependencies) in the Galaxy server.
 After IRIDA webserver restart, the new pipeline should appear.

-Version `1.1.1b` is identical to `1.1.1` with the only difference that it is fully compatible with `IRIDA v21.01`.
 # Features
-New to version `1.0.0` and `1.1.1b`
+New to version `2.0.0`

+* Improved species identification module thanks to custom species sketch and GTDB database
+* Pathotyping of E.coli
+* Shiga toxin subtyping including muliple copies
-* Quality Control module for easier assesement of results reliability and the need of any further wet-lab followup for reporting purposes
+* Detection of  enterohemolysin A ehxA further wet-lab followup for reporting purposes
-* Automatic project metadata population for easier download and pulling via API or as a tab-delimited file
-* Automatic assembly of paired reads (Illumina platform for now) and typing.
-Platform indendent version could be implmented by workflow update
-* New report with information on `%identity`, `%coverage`, more detailed quality control flags and database version
 * Other minor improvements

 # Building plugin

-Building and packaging this code is accomplished using [Apache Maven](http://maven.apache.org/download.cgi).
-However, you will first need to install [IRIDA](https://github.com/phac-nml/irida) to your local Maven repository.
+Building and packaging this code is accomplished using [Apache Maven](http://maven.apache.org/download.cgi) with version >3.6.3.
+However, you will first need to install [IRIDA](https://github.com/phac-nml/irida) to your local Maven repository via `mvn install -DskipTests` command.
 The version of IRIDA you install will have to correspond to the version found in the `irida.version.compiletime` property in the [pom.xml](https://github.com/phac-nml/irida-plugin-ectyper/blob/master/pom.xml) file of this project.
-Right now, this is IRIDA version `19.01.3`.
-To build successfully plugin there is a need to compile IRIDA corresponding to the version specified in `pom.xml`.
+Right now, the recommended version to compile plugin is IRIDA version `22.05`.
+To build successfully plugin there is a need to compile IRIDA corresponding to the version specified in the `pom.xml` file.

 Here is a brief workflow to compile new `*.jar` file from the source code

 ```bash